a3mc/helperbot/README.md

 ### How The Bot Works

 The Bot signs in to the DevDao portal and collects information about votes and proposals.
 It posts a daily digest once a day.
-If there are some active simple votes it will also make an additional post in 12h after the digest.
-In some cases it may make extra posts when addition attention is required, for example, when a new Simple enters Informal or Formal voting.
+In some cases it may make extra posts when addition attention is required, for example, when a new proposal enters Informal or Formal voting.

 The Digest may include the following: